Masthead Image https://77snszqv.media.zestyio.com/UAL-virtual-production-research-volume-Sony-Crystal-LED-VERONA.jpg

 06-21-2024 - Technology

-Sony Virtual Production Tool Set Now Compatible with Anamorphic Lenses and Competitor LED Walls
+Sony's Virtual Production Tool Set Now Compatible with Anamorphic Lenses and Competitor LED Walls

 By: SonyCine Team

 Yet, filming with an LED wall or volume comes with its own set of unique challenges, such as accurately matching the color between the digital cinema cameras and LED walls.
-To combat these technical obstacles, Sony has released new additions to the Virtual Production Tool Set, a collection of features for Unreal Engine that unify the Sony VENICE and VENICE 2 cinema cameras with HDR-enabled LED walls.
+To overcome these technical obstacles, Sony has released new additions to the Virtual Production Tool Set, a collection of features for Unreal Engine that unify the Sony VENICE and VENICE 2 cinema cameras with HDR-enabled LED walls.

 A screenshot of the Sony Camera and Display Plugin

-Simulating A Virtual VENICE
+Simulating a VENICE

-Using the Camera and Display Plugin in Unreal Engine, creatives can utilize a virtual VENICE camera within their digital environment.
-This digital version of the Sony cinema camera can simulate the selected exposure index and Neutral Density (ND) filters and recreate shallow depth of field on the LED wall.
-This not only unifies the camera department and Virtual Art Department (VAD) but gives more creative control to users.
+By using the Camera and Display Plugin in Unreal Engine, creatives can utilize a virtual VENICE camera within their digital environment.
+This digital version of the Sony cinema camera can simulate: the color science of the VENICE, the selected exposure index and Neutral Density (ND) filters, and recreate shallow depth of field on the LED wall.

 The plugin also helps with lens choice and camera placement by displaying a custom moiré alert.
-By using the pixel pitch and other specifications of the LED wall, filmmakers can find the perfect place for their camera and avoid artifacts that may be caused by virtual production technologies.
+By using the pixel pitch of the LED wall, filmmakers can find the perfect place for their camera and avoid artifacts that may be caused by virtual production technologies.
 The moiré alert is also active throughout the shoot, giving the camera department an active view of any issues that an LED wall may be causing.

 In addition, any settings from the virtual camera can then be exported and utilized directly with the VENICE or VENICE 2 that is used on set.

 Finally, the new suite of tools also provides a new Color Calibrator, ensuring proper color reproduction when shooting on the VENICE or VENICE 2.
-Much like a Macbeth ColorChecker Chart, the Color Calibrator displays a unique grid on the LED wall that is recorded by your on-set camera system.
+Much like a Macbeth Color Checker Chart, the Color Calibrator captures a unique grid on the LED wall that is displayed by the Camera and Display Plugin.
+This tool can work on SDR and HDR walls whether it’s Sony’s Crystal LED VERONA series, or a competitor’s.

 These readings are then analyzed to generate a dedicated 3D LUT that is used with your LED controller, color management tool or Unreal Engine.
 Now, no matter which LED wall you’re using, the colors recorded will match the intended look of the VENICE.